anodyneavenue/anodyneavenue.github.io/README.md

 The site is statically generated.

-Page content is written directly into the generated HTML files.
+Page content is written directly into generated HTML files.

 The browser does not need client-side JavaScript to show posts, sections, archive pages, tag pages, or individual post content.